CCA-Public/digital-archives-manual/guides/stabilization.md

 fcimage.exe -f msdos360 ARCH222229.img 1> ARCH222229.log 2>&1
 ```

 * Once the command is completed, open your project folder and make sure everything is there.
-An .img file (your disk-image file) and a .log file (the recorded errors) should be found in the folder.
+You should have an .img file (your disk-image file) and a .log file (the recorded errors).

 <a name="rawingest"></a>
 ## Ingesting "raw" accession data into digital repository